CodeIntelligenceTesting/jazzer/README.md

 ### Passing JVM arguments

+When Jazzer is launched, it starts a JVM in which it executes the fuzz target.
+Arguments for this JVM can be provided via the `JAVA_OPTS` environment variable.

-Arguments for the JVM started by Jazzer can be supplied via the `--jvm_args` argument.
+Alternatively, arguments can also be supplied via the `--jvm_args` argument.
 Multiple arguments are delimited by the classpath separator, which is `;` on Windows and `:` else.
 For example, to enable preview features as well as set a maximum heap size, add the following to the Jazzer invocation: